tHartman77/doppl/README.md

 ```
 Open http://127.0.0.1:5000 in your browser.

-You can view our version hosted by heroku at doppl.herokuapp.com.
+Additionally, you can view our version hosted by heroku at [doppl.herokuapp.com].